alextanhongpin/go-learn/time.md

 ## Zero time

-This program demonstrates how to handle zero time
+This program demonstrates how to handle zero time.
+When returning the time as JSON, use pointer to avoid zero time in JSON response.

 ```go
 package main